pestphp/docs/exceptions.md

 ---
 title: Exceptions
-description: In PHP, when testing behavior, it may be necessary to verify whether an exception or error has been thrown.
+description: When testing behavior in PHP, it may be necessary to verify whether an exception or error has been thrown.
 ---

 # Exceptions